-Later in November 2013, Oasis Atlántico announced the completion of the resort, and Mr H was invited to inspect his unit following which completion of the purchase was to take place.
-I understand the completion of Mr H's purchase of the Salinas Sea investment was delayed until at least 2015.
-However, the mortgage provided by Oasis was used to fund the remaining amount before completion.
+Later in 2013, Oasis Atlántico announced the completion of the resort, and sent another letter again in March 2014, but it's unclear when the purchase of the unit was completed.
+However, Mr S has confirmed to us that a mortgage provided by Oasis was used to fund the remaining amount before or upon completion.